Señorita (Shawn Mendes and Camila Cabello song)

 The song marks Mendes and Cabello's second collaboration, following "I Know What You Did Last Summer" from Mendes' debut album, Handwritten (2015).
 "Señorita" reached number one on the US Billboard Hot 100, as well as topping the charts in a record setting 40 countries worldwide.
-It is certified multiplatinum in thirteen countries, including Diamond in France, Mexico, and Poland.
+It is certified multiplatinum in thirteen countries, including Diamond in Australia, Brazil, Canada, France, India, and Mexico, as well as double diamond in Poland.
 "Señorita" received highly positive reviews from music critics.
 The single has won an American Music Award, two MTV Video Music Awards, a People's Choice Award, and received a nomination for a Grammy Award for Best Pop Duo/Group Performance.
 The song was the biggest song of 2019 in Malaysia and according to the International Federation of the Phonographic Industry (IFPI), it was the third best-selling single of 2019 worldwide, with combined sales and track-equivalent streams of 16.1 million units globally.
-As of October 2021 it is the 9th most streamed song on Spotify.
+As of May 2025, it is the 25th most streamed song on Spotify, with over 3 billion streams.